In Search of Projectively Equivariant Networks: Projective equivariance

-Not all projective representations are projections of linear ones, as shown by the next example. \begin{example} \cite{hallquantum} For every $\ell=0,1/2,1,3/2,\dots$, there is a complex vector space $\calV_{\ell}$ of dimension $2\ell+1$ on which the group $\mathrm{SU}(2)$ is acting.
+Not all projective representations are projections of linear ones, as shown by the next example. \begin{example} \citep{hallquantum} For every $\ell=0,1/2,1,3/2,\dots$, there is a complex vector space $\calV_{\ell}$ of dimension $2\ell+1$ on which the group $\mathrm{SU}(2)$ is acting by a linear representation.
 Together with the fact that $\mathrm{SU}(2)$ is a global double cover of $\mathrm{SO}(3)$, this can be used to define a map $\rho$ from $ \mathrm{SO}(3)$ to $\GL(\calV_\ell^n)$ up to a scalar, i.e., a projective representation.
 For integer $\ell$, this is a projection of a linear representation of $\mathrm{SO(3)}$, but for half-integers $1/2,3/2,\dots$, it is not.
-This corresponds to integer and half-integer spins in quantum mechanics. \end{example}
+The parameter $\ell$ is known as the `spin' of a particle in quantum mechanics. \end{example}

 Given projective representations $\rho_0$, $\rho_1$ on $\Proj(V)$ and $\Proj(W)$, respectively, we can now state equivariance of a map $\Phi: \Proj(V) \to \Proj(W)$ exactly as before in \eqref{eq:equivariance}: